Yvonne-Richardson/gps-1/README.md

 Consequently, the six files are identical, with the exception of the following values.
 Annual plants must be re-purchased annually, whereas Perennials come back every year.
-Biennials live for two - three years before requiring replacement. o Annuals    - Perennial = "A" o Biennials  - Perennial = "B" o Perennials - Perennial = "P"
+Biennials live for two - three years before requiring replacement.
+- Annuals    - Perennial = "A"
+- Biennials  - Perennial = "B"
+- Perennials - Perennial = "P"

 The initial classification was pretty simple.
 For the most part, everybody knows what a tree is.
-Likewise, if a plant is considered consumable by humans, it is edible; otherwise, the default class is "flower". o Edibles - EFT ="E" o Flowers - EFT ="F" o Trees   - EFT ="T"
+Likewise, if a plant is considered consumable by humans, it is edible; otherwise, the default class is "flower".
+- Edibles - EFT ="E"
+- Flowers - EFT ="F"
+- Trees   - EFT ="T"

 The first column in the spreadsheet acts as an index to assist in displaying content across multiple tables.